-- are the steps you are going to take to answer your research questions or a specific list of tasks needed to accomplish the goals of the project - · emphasise how aims are to be accomplished - must be highly focused and feasible - address the more immediate project outcomes - make accurate use of concepts - must be sensible and precisely described - should read as an 'individual' statement to convey your intentions.
+- Are the steps you are going to take to answer your research questions or a specific list of tasks needed to accomplish the goals of the project.

+- Emphasise how aims are to be accomplished.

+- Must be highly focused and feasible.

+- Address the more immediate project outcomes.

+- Make accurate use of concepts.

+- Must be sensible and precisely described.

+- Should read as an 'individual' statement to convey your intentions.

-Milestones: Please provide details of key milestones which will reflect how you can assess that you are making progress towards achieving your aims and objectives.
+Milestones: Please provide details of key milestones which will reflect how you can assess that you are making process towards achieving your aims and objectives.
 Relevant dates/timelines can be included.
-Please provide a Gantt chart and add it as an appendix, cross referenced to from this section.
+If a ghantt chart is used, it can be added as an appendix and cross referenced to from this section.